Customer Service: Code of Practice and Role Development

 Other ICS customer service pointers -

-- The number and extent of standards should reflect the situation and size of the organization.
+- The number and extent of standards should reflect the situation and size of the organisation.

 - Measurement and technology are important aspects of implementation, for which senior management is responsible.